 Welcome to the Geography Department

+The Geography department consists of five specialist teachers: Ms Wall, Mr Bottle, Mrs Ellis, Mrs Gosling and Mrs Grunfeld who are all genuinely passionate about Geography.
 The department is housed within the Olive Hands Building where it has two specialist classrooms.

 At A Level the Edexcel syllabus is also studied; there are field trips in both years.
-Year 12 students visit the Birmingham and London to help them collect data for their NEA with Year 13 students taking part in a 3 day residential trip to Dorset to study coastal landforms and processes.
+Year 12 students visit Birmingham and London to help them collect data for their NEA with Year 13 students taking part in a 3 day residential trip to Dorset to study coastal landforms and processes.